-Credits: 3 Prerequisites: WLDG105, WLDG117, WLDG131, WLDG132, and WLDG133
+Prerequisites: A "C-" or higher in WLDG105, WLDG117, WLDG131, WLDG132, WLDG133, WLDG180

 In this course, students will be given instruction on using the Gas Tungsten ARC welding (GTAW) process.
 This course will cover instruction on safety, setup, and proper techniques in welding aluminum, mild steel, and stainless steel.
 Instruction will also be given on proper setup and uses of spool guns used in industry.